nucypher/nucypher/docs/source/support/faq.rst

 How long is a period?
 ---------------------

 1 period equals 24 hours.
-Periods begin at midnight UTC time.
+Periods begin at midnight UTC.

 What's the difference between staker address and worker address?
 Can they be the same?
 --------------------------------------------------------------------------------------

 Technically, yes, but it is not recommended.
-The accounts have different security considerations - the staker address can be a high-value hardware wallet
-(staker with NU) that performs stake management while the worker is low-value and needs to remain unlocked while running (software wallet) since it used by an Ursula node.
+The accounts have different security considerations - the staker address can be a high-value hardware wallet (staker with NU and ETH) that performs stake management while the worker address is low-value and needs to remain unlocked while running (software wallet with ETH) since it is used by an Ursula node.

 You should stake with one address and set the worker to be a different address.
 Subsequently, you can bond the worker address to the stake.